-Locality Asses sment requirement Reference Belconnen (District) On Rural Blocks 1614, 1613, 1605, 1553 and 1602, ancillary residential uses are prohibited.
-Belconnen - Town Centre 3.
+Locality Ass essment requirement Reference Belconnen (District) 1.
+On Rural Blocks 1614, 1613, 1605, 1553 and 1602, ancillary residential uses are prohibited.
+Belconnen - Town Centre 2.
 Development within the Belconnen town centre is consistent with the following, where relevant: a) Improved connections between the University of Canberra and town centre to integrate these areas. b) Building heights are appropriate and development contributes to a safe and interesting streetscape. c) Activity concentrated to create destination areas, including the north end of Lathlain Street as a 'main street' and lakeside buildings along Emu Bank as an outdoor dining precinct. d) Protect the service trades area for noisy uses, including live music venues. e) Retain and promote the existing high-quality recreation and cultural facilities of the town centre. f) Provide opportunity for a variety of public transport. g) Provide for a range of employment.
-In areas identified in Figures 7 and 8, the maximum height of building is: a) Area 'a' - 96m (approx. 28 storeys) b) Area 'b' - 80m (approx. 25 storeys) c) Area 'c' - 76m (approx. 23 storeys) d) Area 'd' - 66m (approx. 20 storeys) e) Area 'e' - 60m (approx. 18 storeys) f) Area 'f' and f1 - 42m (approx. 12 storeys) g) Area 'g' - 35m (approx. 10 storeys) h) Area 'h' - 29m (approx. 8 storeys) i) Area 'i' - 23m (approx. 8 storeys) Figures 7 and 8
+In areas identified in Figures 7 and 8, the maximum height of building is: a) Area 'a' - 96m (approx. 28 storeys) Figures 7 and 8

-- j) Area 'j' 16m (approx. 4 storeys)

-- k) Area 'k' 13m (approx. 3 storeys)

-- I) Area 'I' 10m (approx. 2 storeys)

-- m) Area 'NCA' RL 613.7m (approx. 6-9 storeys).

-The maximum height of building in areas 'c' and 'd' may be increased by the lesser of an additional 4 storeys or 12 m, where development

-- a clear height difference between taller elements where a block contains more than one taller building element - is close to public transport stops and/or stations.

-Taller tower buildings can be considered for area f1 to a maximum height of building of 28 storeys and 90 m, where development proposals above 42m:

-- provide an assessment of the visual impact of the development, and how it responds to the town centre skyline and streetscape - ii) minimises impacts including overshadowing of adjacent development and any existing and approved on-site taller tower buildings - iii) creates architectural interest and is designed to minimise the visual bulk and scale of taller tower buildings when viewed from surrounding areas and neighbouring developments, including by utilising narrow building silhouettes and allowing appropriate separation distances between taller buildings - iv) makes a positive contribution to the town centre and amenity of building occupants and visitors to the site by public realm improvements such as a landscaped public park - v) enhances pedestrian linkages through the site and encourages active travel.

-Taller buildings can be considered for area 'j' shown on Figure 8 to a maximum height of building of 12 storeys or 42m, measured from the Emu Bank frontage, where development achieves:
+Locality Assessment requirement Reference c) Area 'c' - 76m (approx. 23 storeys) d) Area 'd' - 66m (approx. 20 storeys) e) Area 'e' - 60m (approx. 18 storeys) f) Area 'f' and f1 - 42m (approx. 12 storeys) g) Area 'g' - 35m (approx. 10 storeys) h) Area 'h' - 29m (approx. 8 storeys) i) Area 'i' - 23m (approx. 6 storeys) j) Area 'j' - 16m (approx. 4 storeys) k) Area 'k' - 13m (approx. 3 storeys) l) Area 'l' - 10m (approx. 2 storeys) m) Area 'NCA' - RL 613.7m (approx. 6-9 storeys).
+The maximum height of building in areas 'c' and 'd' may be increased by the lesser of an additional 4 storeys or 12 m, where development achieves: i) a clear height difference between taller elements where a block contains more than one taller building element ii) is close to public transport stops and/or stations.
+Taller tower buildings can be considered for area f1 to a maximum height of building of 28 storeys and 90 m, where development proposals above 42m: i) provide an assessment of the visual impact of the development, and how it responds to the town centre skyline and streetscape ii) minimises impacts including overshadowing of adjacent development and any existing and approved on-site taller tower buildings iii) creates architectural interest and is designed to minimise the visual bulk and scale of taller tower buildings when viewed from surrounding areas and neighbouring developments, including by utilising narrow building silhouettes and allowing appropriate separation distances between taller buildings iv) makes a positive contribution to the town centre and amenity of building occupants and visitors to the site by public realm improvements such as a landscaped public park v) enhances pedestrian linkages through the site and encourages active travel.
+Taller buildings can be considered for area 'j' shown on Figure 8 to a Figure 8 maximum height of building of 12 storeys or 42m, measured from the Emu Bank frontage, where development achieves: i) a clear public pedestrian connection linking Lathlain Street to the lower end of Luxton Street or Emu Bank ii) opportunities for lower levels of the development to be used for a structured carpark iii) vehicle access is only provided from Joynton Smith Drive or Emu Bank iv) Joynton Smith Drive, the bikeway and pedestrian path connections are to be maintained and included as a part of the site development and development may extend over Joynton Smith Drive v) podium levels along Lathlain Street are limited to a maximum height of two storeys.